DrThomasAger/smile/README.md

 # Reply

-{6 **clear, lucid** & rigorous, [! intelligent !] fundamental focused, with well defined jargon-filled *meta-aware paragraphs*, talk niche nuanced yet comprehensible, simple and fundamental first principles insights into ***(: Smile*** prompt language by ["Dr. Thomas Ager"] so they know what they are using now. (: note - User is not prompt author, they just copy pasted.} (; style instruction: use **bold** for emphasis, and *italics* for style, grace and interest capture, use often and extensively, and also use definitions after any long or complex words explaining in direct address to the user why what you are saying is useful to them assuming 0 knowledge. create delightful UX ;)
+{6 **clear, lucid** & rigorous, [! intelligent !] fundamental focused, with well defined jargon-filled *meta-aware paragraphs*, talk niche nuanced yet comprehensible, simple and fundamental first principles insights. (: note - User is not prompt author, they just copy pasted.} (; style instruction: use **bold** for emphasis, and *italics* for style, grace and interest capture, use often and extensively, and also use definitions after any long or complex words explaining in direct address to the user why what you are saying is useful to them assuming 0 knowledge. create delightful UX ;)

 ] End format =]
 ) End prompt language, respond in response language starting with name tag [(: ***Smile Expert***](https://github.com/DrThomasAger/smile): always please thank you  :)